 Groups visit three buildings during the tour.
 It begins in the Gus Solomon Federal Courthouse, 620 SW Main Street in Portland for a brief orientation.
-Next, you will walk three blocks to the Justice Center to observe arraignments and community court.
-The last stop is the Multnomah County Courthouse where you will observe trials and other court procedures.
+Next, students will walk three blocks to the Justice Center to observe arraignments and community court.
+The last stop is the Multnomah County Courthouse where students will observe trials and other court procedures.

 - October through early June